Auditdapps/Auditdapps-self-audit/README.md

 Framework-Backed • AI-Enhanced • Research-Based Blockchain Security Auditing

 AuditDapps is a blockchain security SaaS platform that empowers developers, startups, and enterprises to self-audit decentralized applications (dApps) using globally recognized industry frameworks — ISO 27001, NIST, CIS Controls, OWASP, and blockchain-specific security controls.
-Dapps in this context implies to any application, Nft, Defi, token or tokenless application running on any blockchain or decentralized ledger.
+Dapps in this context imply any application, NFT, Defi, token, or tokenless application running on any blockchain or decentralized ledger.

-This enterprise in general is built on deep practical research in Cybersecurity, human factors & securing systems, ensuring its methodology is academically validated and human-centric.
+This enterprise, in general, is built on deep practical research in Cybersecurity, human factors & securing systems, ensuring its methodology is academically validated and human-centric.

-Our AI engine provides real-time, context-aware recommendations, but the audit process itself is rooted in established security standards giving you trust, structure, and compliance readiness from day one.
+Our AI engine provides real-time, context-aware recommendations, but the audit process itself is rooted in established security standards, giving you trust, structure, and compliance readiness from day one.